 Using donor embryos for pregnancy is often referred to as embryo adoption.
 Donated embryos are not subject to the same legal and social requirements of adoption, and the recipient of the donor embryos will experience pregnancy and child birth for themselves.
 Though laws may differ between states, usually the birth mother’s name will go on the birth certificate and there is no potential legal challenge to parental rights.
 While adoption offers many benefits to a lot of couples and the children waiting to be adopted, the process can often be long and frustrating, not to mention expensive.
 Adoption agencies often have strict criteria including age restrictions and policies against single parent adoptions.
 Donated embryos will offer most people the opportunity to be parents.
 We strongly encourage patients to investigate their options fully.
 It is even possible to have a pregnancy while waiting for the adoption process to continue.
 Giving birth to a baby and giving another child the opportunity to share in the family is a wonderful idea that we hope more people consider.
 Meanwhile, the wait for donor embryos continues to build.
 The Internet is full of postings from women and couples looking for “embryos to adopt”, “embryos available for adoption”, “donor embryo waiting list”, “where do you find donated embryos or embryos available for donation”, and the list continues.
 The California Conceptions Donated Embryo Program was started in hopes of changing this imbalance.
 By offering affordable treatments to couples that have often exhausted themselves financially, we hope many more little miracles will happen at our center.

 The California Conceptions Donated Embryo Program Using donated embryos from this program offers excellent chances of a successful pregnancy for women who are struggling with infertility and are not getting pregnant with in vitro fertilization (IVF).
 The California Conceptions program is a donated embryo program that offers success rates of 65%-85% at a lower cost than using a traditional egg donor.
-Currently three transfers cost $12,500 and most patients will qualify to participate in the guarantee program.
+Currently three transfers cost $15,000 and most patients will qualify to participate in the guarantee program.
+A PGS option is available for $21,000.
 All donors who choose to anonymously donate through this program are thoroughly screened for infectious diseases and meet all state and federal regulations.
 Donors that provide embryos have also been screened for health risks including inherited disorders, mental illness, and other traits that would be undesirable to most parents.
 It is not possible to avoid all health risks and birth defects, but this is true for any pregnancy.
 It’s easy to put your name on the list by visiting CaliforniaConceptons.com and applying for the donated embryo program.